zmkfirmware/zmk/docs/docs/behaviors/tap-dance.md

 <TabItem value="advanced">

-This example configures a mod-tap inside a tap-dance named `td_mt` that outputs `LSHIFT` on a single tap, `CAPSLOCK` on a single press and hold, and `LCTRL` on double-tap.
+This example configures a mod-tap inside a tap-dance named `td_mt` that outputs `CAPSLOCK` on a single tap, `LSHIFT` on a single press and hold, and `LCTRL` when the tap-dance is pressed twice.

 ```title="Advanced Tap-Dance Example: Nested Mod-Tap"
 #include <behaviors.dtsi>